Camden NJ Disorderly Conduct Lawyer

 Offensive language.
 A person is guilty of a petty disorderly persons offense if, in a public place, and with purpose to offend the sensibilities of a hearer or in reckless disregard of the probability of doing so, he addresses unreasonably loud and offensively coarse or abusive language, given the circumstances of the person present and the setting of the utterance, to any person present.

 As outlined above, there are two distinct categories that may constitute disorderly conduct: improper behavior and offensive language.
 Notice, the terms used in this statute are highly subjective.
 Consider the application of the word “improper” or “offensive,” and it is easy to see that these descriptions can vary greatly depending on the observer.
 Due to the ambiguity of the legal language, there are many potential arguments against disorderly conduct charges, and it is important that your attorney thoroughly investigates the circumstances of your specific case in order to identify potential defense strategies.
 For example, it is possible that a law enforcement officer arrived on the scene after an incident has already escalated.
 As such, he or she may only have been exposed to a person’s reaction to someone else’s behavior.
 In other words, what an officer perceives as improper behavior may actually constitute self-defense.

 Penalties for Disorderly Conduct in New Jersey

-Contact a Winslow NJ Disorderly Conduct Defense Lawyer for a Free Consultation
+Need a Local Winslow NJ Disorderly Conduct Defense Lawyer Free Consultation

 If you or someone you love has been charged with disorderly conduct in Camden County or elsewhere in South Jersey, begin building your best defense immediately.
+William Fay is a dedicated criminal lawyer who can fight for you in the face of criminal charges for N.J.S.A.
+2C:33-2 and others such as simple assault, harassment, resisting arrest, and criminal mischief.
 Contact our firm at 609-832-3202 for additional information and a cost-free consultation.